Going Headless Without Losing Your Head

 Every Project Is Not A Nail

 All sites and channels are not created equal.
 Those debating headless versus a traditional CMS make it appear to be a binary decision.
 That you have to pick one or the other and every problem can be best solved with the selected hammer.
 In reality that is simply not true.
-Adobe has continued to evolve Experience Manager to be a hybrid CMS - one that allows you to pick the best approach to suit your needs.
+Adobe has continued to evolve Experience Manager into a hybrid CMS - one that allows you to pick the best approach to suit your needs.

 A Spectrum Of Choices